ryzenpay/ownitall/README.md

     - soulseek username
     - soulseek password
 Due to the soulseek binary and soulseek limits, it is hard encoded to 1 thread and can therefore take a long time to download an entire library

+## Tidal
+will need:
+    - client id
+    - client secret
+Tidal will provide you with the client id and secret, to get the client id and secret:
+    1. log in to tidal develper portal: https://developer.tidal.com/dashboard
+    2. create an app
+    3. go to dashboard -> click on your app
+    4. settings (top right)
+    5. add a redirect url to http://localhost:8081/method/tidal
+    6. save the client id and client secret

 # Maven and compiling
 ## generate javadoc documentation